 Setup Hardware for Artisan

 You will find many roaster manufacturers are now supporting Artisan.
-In 1.3, you will find simplified setup for the ones offering support.
 See Artisan Machines.

 You will need to configure the hardware device taking the readings from the roaster if its not a listed roaster above.